SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 #### Example

 > [!NOTE]
-> This action can be used to remove site links added by the collaboration and communication site templates (for example, "home", "documents", "pages", "conversations", etc.).
+> This action can be used to remove site links added by the collaboration and communication site templates (for example, "home", "documents", "pages", and "conversations").

 ```json
 {